steindevices/ESP32-LyraT-DSP/README.md

 ## I hear some background noise.
 What can I do about it?

 Make sure you are using a good quality 5V power supply.
 Try different ones.
 If you can't seem to completely eliminate the noise, what you can do is add a bit of low level random noise in the DSP (called dither) to mask it.
-This is done by setting the variable DSP_DITHER to 1 in the file dsp_process.h.
+This is done by setting the variable DSP_DITHER to 1 in the file **dsp_process.h**.

 ## What about a case?
 Is there one available?